science-digital/sd-integration-tool-template/README.md

 ### [tool-service.py](./tool-service.py)

-Implements a simple http based service which provides a `POST /` service endpoint to test if the number contained in the request is a prime number or not.
+Implements a simple HTTP based service which provides a `POST /` service endpoint to test if the number contained in the request is a prime number or not.

 We first import a few library functions and configure the logging system to use a more "machine" friendly format to simplify service monitoring on the platform.